 - Sometimes the attitude of health workers prevents people from finding appropriate treatment.

 - Many of the informants want their examination done by health workers that are of the same gender as them.

 - Furthermore, it is often difficult for the patients to reach the clinic and hospital because it is inaccessible to them.
 This complaint was especially prevalent among older patients that have difficulties moving.

 A local artist Christian Okwananke gave the final contribution to the project through his art.
 That is, he made illustrations depicting the issues that came up during the research.
 Those illustrations have two purposes.
 First, they can help raise global awareness of NTDs and the impact it has on people’s lives.
 Second, the illustrations helped the research team initiate a healthy discussion with government officials and representatives of health organizations.

 About the Organization

-- Sightsavers is an international organisation that works in more than 30 developing countries to prevent avoidable blindness, treat and eliminate neglected tropical disease, and promote the rights of people with disabilities.
+- Sightsavers is an international organization that works in more than 30 developing countries to prevent avoidable blindness, treat and eliminate neglected tropical diseases, and promote the rights of people with disabilities.
 It is a registered UK charity (Registered charity numbers 207544 and SC038110)

 - In the seven decades since its foundation, Sightsavers has: